Must the Birth of my Child be Registered?

 - Information concerning data protection with regard to the processing of your application can be found here.

-- Application form, fully completed
+- German application form, fully completed

 - Proof of identity (passport/ID) of both parents and the child (not necessary in case of registration of babies)